NataNogueira/WritingML/README.md

 `PT-BR`

-A Inteligência Artificial (IA) tem se infiltrado em diversos ambientes, incluindo o educacional.
+A Inteligência Artificial (IA), tem se infiltrado em diversos ambientes, incluindo o educacional.
 A influência dessa tecnologia na vida das pessoas é inegável.
-Em muitos casos, a IA pode ter um impacto negativo, levando indivíduos a questionar sua própria inteligência e a depender excessivamente da tecnologia.
+Em muitos casos, a IA pode ter um impacto negativo, levando indivíduos a questionarem sua própria inteligência e a depender excessivamente da tecnologia.
 No entanto, é importante "freezar" que a IA também falha.

-Com base no conteúdo da matéria do [site G1](https://g1.globo.com/educacao/noticia/2023/01/07/robo-chatgpt-escreve-redacao-do-enem-em-50-segundos-saiba-quanto-ele-tiraria-na-prova.ghtml), escrita no inicio do ano de 2023, tive acesso à uma redação feita por uma IA, corrigida por professoras que utilizaram os mesmos critérios da redação ["estilo ENEM"](https://vestibular.brasilescola.uol.com.br/enem/como-fazer-redacao-enem.htm) - que serão explicados melhor na "Metodologia do projeto", a seguir.
+Com base no conteúdo da matéria do [site G1](https://g1.globo.com/educacao/noticia/2023/01/07/robo-chatgpt-escreve-redacao-do-enem-em-50-segundos-saiba-quanto-ele-tiraria-na-prova.ghtml), escrita no inicio do ano de 2023, tive acesso à uma redação feita por uma IA, corrigida por professoras que utilizaram os mesmos critérios da redação ["estilo ENEM"](https://vestibular.brasilescola.uol.com.br/enem/como-fazer-redacao-enem.htm).
 Analisando melhor a redação, dá pra perceber que ao pedirmos pra uma IA gerar uma redação ["estilo ENEM"](https://vestibular.brasilescola.uol.com.br/enem/como-fazer-redacao-enem.htm) utilizando apenas o tema da redação, teríamos como retorno uma redação sem a presença de qualquer [repertório sociocultural](https://blog.unp.br/repertorio-sociocultural/), que é um aspecto crucial para uma redação nota mil.
 Convenhamos que quem já fez o ENEM sabe que esquecer isso, é como esquecer a cereja do bolo, mas e se ensinassemos esse estilo de redação com repertório pra uma IA, saberiámos distinguir o que é feito por mãos humanas e o que é feito por algoritmos?

-Este projeto de Machine Learning conta com a "sagacidade" de uma IA para aprender a diferenciar escritas feitas por humanos da escrita feita por máquina.
+Este projeto de Machine Learning pode responder essa pergunta.
+Ele se baseia nesse tipo de classificação, e conta com a "sagacidade" de uma IA para aprender a diferenciar escritas feitas por humanos da escrita feita por algoritmos de máquinas.

 `English`

+Artificial intelligence (AI) has infiltrated several environments, including the educational one.
+The influence of this technology on people's lives is undeniable.
+In many cases, AI can have a negative impact, leading individuals to question their own intelligence and to rely excessively on technology.
+However, it is important to note that AI also fails.

+Based on the content of the article on the [G1 site](https://g1.globo.com/educacao/noticia/2023/01/07/robo-chatgpt-escreve-redacao-do-enem-em-50-segundos-saiba-quanto-ele-tiraria-na-prova.ghtml), written at the beginning of the year 2023, I had access to an essay made by an AI, corrected by teachers who used the same criteria as the ["enem style"](https://vestibular.brasilescola.uol.com.br/enem/como-fazer-redacao-enem.htm) essay.
+Analyzing the essay better, you can see that when we ask for an AI to generate an ["enem style"](https://vestibular.brasilescola.uol.com.br/enem/como-fazer-redacao-enem.htm) essay, we would have as a return a essay without the presence of any [sociocultural repertoire](https://blog.unp.br/repertorio-sociocultural/), which is a crucial aspect for an essay grade a thousand.
+Let's agree that those who have already done the enem know that forgetting this is like forgetting the icing on the cake, but what if we teach this style of writing with repertoire for an AI, would we know how to distinguish what is done by human hands and what is done by algorithms?

+This Machine Learning project can answer this question.
+It is based on this type of classification, and relies on the "sagacity" of an AI to learn how to differentiate writings made by humans from writings made by machine algorithms.

 ## Objetivo do Projeto/Objective of the Project

 `PT-BR`

 O objetivo principal deste projeto é desenvolver e treinar um modelo de Machine Learning que possa diferenciar com precisão textos escritos por humanos e textos gerados por máquinas.
-Isso envolve várias etapas, incluindo a coleta de dados, o pré-processamento, o treinamento do modelo e a avaliação de seu desempenho
+Isso envolve várias etapas, incluindo a coleta de dados, o pré-processamento, o treinamento e a avaliação de desempenho do modelo projeto.

 `English`

+The main objective of this project is to develop and train a machine learning model that can accurately differentiate texts written by humans and texts generated by machines.
+This involves several steps, from data collection to the performance evaluation of the project model.

 ## Metodologia do Projeto/Methodology of the Project